ps-hek/Liftoff.MovingObjects/README.md

 > **Warning!** This project is not official and is not supported by Liftoff game developers!

+> **Warning!** Created maps must be run with the mod installed.
+If you run a map with animation in the game without the mod animations will not work.

 Mod for Liftoff game to extend functionality of the track editor.

 ## Features